 Notochord definition: Definition, Types, Structure, Coelomic Cavity, Function

-In vertebrate development, the notochord is essential because it provides structural support and, in addition, secretes signalling molecules that are crucial for the differentiation and patterning of adjacent structures such as the neural tube and somites.
-These signals guide the development of the central nervous system and axial skeleton and thus make the notochord a critical player in the embryogenesis of all vertebrates.
+In vertebrate development, the notochord plays an important role in providing structural support and secreting signalling molecules that are necessary for the differentiation and patterning of adjacent structures, such as the neural tube and somites.
+These signals guide the development of the central nervous system and axial skeleton, and thus, the notochord plays a major role in the embryogenesis of all vertebrates.

 • In the embryo, it extends along the dorsal midline from head to tail.